-This page contains information specific to the second year of study for all undergraduates studying computing at Imperial College London - that is Computing and JMC students.
+This page contains information specific to the second year of study for all undergraduates studying Computing at Imperial College London - that is both Computing and JMC students.

-I hope you all had an enjoyable summer break and feel ready for a new year.
+I hope everyone had an enjoyable summer break and feels ready for a new year.
 There are a number of important differences between the first year and the second year:

 - The second year coursework and lab-work exercises are fewer in number, but larger in size than those in the first year.
 You should not expect to be able to complete these exercises at the last minute.

 - Some of the taught courses in the second year are compulsory and some are optional.
 You can find more information about this on the Second Year Options page.

 - All lab-work marks contribute towards your year's lab total.
 The pass mark for the lab is 40% and you must pass the lab to pass the year.

 - All taught causes are assessed by a combination of exams and coursework (counting for 85% and 15% of the mark for the course, respectively).

 The pass mark for each course is 40% (from combined exam/coursework) and you must pass each course to pass the year.

 The coursework and lab-work schedules for the year can be found on CATe.
 You should always ensure that your work has been submitted correctly by checking the uploaded copy soon after submission.
 If you have any queries, these should be raised with either the Senior Tutor or the Second Year Coordinator.

 Note that the OS Lab in the Autumn term requires strong C implementation skills and the Compilers Lab in the Spring term requires strong Java implementation skills, so be sure to review your first year notes.